An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Key Properties and Lemmas

-We note that, a segment $S_1$ can cover a region that includes points from its next segment without dominating it.
-In that case it can't cover the second segment's terminus point.
-Our algorithm doesn't always update the states in partial coverings since it is computationally costly.
-Since the region in question is always bounded by the two segments we can calculate any point in that region by generating the optimal state by picking the minimum from the generated states at that point using both segments. \textbf{Implications of this lemma:} With this lemma, one only needs to check if a state is better at the terminus of another state to know if the second state is dominated. \begin{lemma}
+\begin{observation} A segment $S_1$ can cover a region that includes points from its next segment without dominating it.
+In that case it cannot cover the second segment’s terminus point.
+Our algorithm does not always resolve partial coverings via updates since it is computationally costly.
+Since the region in question is always bounded by the two segments, we can calculate any point in that region by generating the value at that point using both segments and taking the minimum. \end{observation}

+\paragraph{Implication of \cref{lem:terminus-dominance}.} It suffices to check whether a state is better at the terminus of another state to know if the second segment is dominated.

-If a state $dp(i,f)$ from segment $S_1$ with added $w-f$ units of fuel from $i$ generates a cheaper state than $dp(i,w)$ of $S_2$ at point $w\geq f$ and the optimal fuel of both segments is of the same price per unit throughout the entire interval of $S_2$ then the first state dominates the second. \end{lemma} \begin{proof}
+\begin{lemma}[Same-slope dominance] If a state $\DP(i,f)$ from segment $S_1$ (extended to point $w\ge f$) generates a cheaper state than $\DP(i,w)$ of segment $S_2$ at point $w$, and the optimal fuel of both segments has the same price per unit throughout the entire interval of $S_2$, then $S_1$ dominates $S_2$. \end{lemma}